 Finally, for extra festive decoration, I used the remaining royal icing to create two rings of candied cranberries around the top and the bottom of the cake.
-I think it turned out really cute! 😍 Enjoy!
+I think it turned out really cute!
+Enjoy!!

 Miniature Gingerbread House Cake

-Cake Layers and Buttercream Frosting
+Cake and Buttercream Frosting

 - 2 8-inch layers of any cake of your choice.
-(I made a delicious cookie butter cake with homemade cookie butter.)

-- 1½ cups (3 sticks) unsalted butter, softened to room temperature
+- 1½ cups unsalted butter, softened to room temperature (3 sticks)

 - 3 cups powdered sugar, sifted

-Miniature Gingerbread Houses & Royal Icing
+Gingerbread & Royal Icing

 - 3 cups powdered sugar, sifted

-- 3 to 5 Tbsp water, as needed
+- 3 to 5 tablespoon water

-- ½ egg white.
-(To measure out half an egg white, first measure the weight of a whole egg white, then just use half of that in your royal icing.)
+- ½ egg white (To measure out half an egg white, first measure the weight of a whole egg white, then just use half of that in your royal icing.)